binguimath/binguimath.github.io/readme.md

 ##  Research Interests 🧐

 I am a mathematical analyst working on [vertex operator algebras](https://en.wikipedia.org/wiki/Vertex_operator_algebra) (VOAs), a mathematical model of [2d conformal field theory](https://en.wikipedia.org/wiki/Two-dimensional_conformal_field_theory).
-This means that I am interested in the analysis problems in VOAs and their representation categories, and that I like to solve VOA problems using analytic methods.
+This means that I am interested in analysis problems in VOAs and their representation categories, and that I like to solve VOA problems using analytic methods.
 These methods can be divided into two parts:

 - Real analysis in unitary VOAs: Using functional analysis and especially [von Neumann algebras](https://en.wikipedia.org/wiki/Von_Neumann_algebra), I study the unitarity of VOAs, the unitarity of VOA modules and their fusion products, the relation between VOAs and von Neumann algebras (more precisely: conformal nets).